-It was through stories that were shared on forums that the inspiration came to start that journey.
+Now it was through stories that were shared on forums that the inspiration came to start that journey.

 So I have shared the things I have learned whilst researching my own problem, both physical and psychological, as well as my own personal experiences.

-As you know, for people like us our livelihood depends on staying physically able.
+Because as you know, for people like us our livelihood depends on staying physically able.

-This can add massive mental pressures and worries over how we are going to pay the bills or support our families.
+And this can add massive mental pressures and worries over how we are going to pay the bills or support our families.